digirati-co-uk/iiif-gallery/design-notes.md

 Gallery is a JavaScript application based on OpenSeadragon (OSD).
 It's full screen with an input box to paste the IIIF collection URI (or manifest URI).
 It also accepts drag and drop of a IIIF resource (see http://zimeon.github.io/iiif-dragndrop/).
 It has one server side component to generate a photorealistic wall label (unless you can do something really clever with canvas in the browser).

-Three types of asset are loaded into the OpenSeadragon world.
+Three types of asset are loaded into the OpenSeadragon world:

-1) The gallery wall background.
+### The gallery wall background

 This is a IIIF tilesource, we can serve this from the DLCS.
 It looks something like this:

 https://www.google.co.uk/search?q=gallery+wall&rlz=1C1CHFX_en-GBGB565GB565&espv=2&biw=1920&bih=1099&site=webhp&source=lnms&tbm=isch&sa=X&ved=0ahUKEwiolMOK4o3MAhWCiRoKHfDSD0wQ_AUIBigB#tbm=isch&q=blank+gallery+wall&imgrc=QeXg_z23xbhYFM%3A